zzc-1998/VQA_PC/README.md

 --pretrained_model_path ''path/to/ResNet_mean_fast_SJTU.pth'' \
 --path_imgs ''path/to/sjtu_2d/'' \
 --path_3d_features ''path/to/sjtu_slowfast''  \
---data_info  data_info/sjtu_mos.csv
+--data_info  data_info/sjtu_mos.csv \
+--output_csv_path sjtu_prediction.csv
 ```
+The predicted results are saved in .csv file.
 Change the necessary parameters if you want to test on the WPC database.

 ## Train